gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/setting-up-integrations-gij-cloud.md

 1. Use the search option and filter to control integration list display.

-2. Use the checkbox to specifically select integration/repositories from the list.
+2. Use the checkbox to select specific integrations/repositories from the list.
 Pair this with actions to perform multiple configuration for selected items.

 3. Use the column headers to sort the list in ascending or descending order.